rienkarrot/classwork/homework/week1/assignment.md

 ## 5. Finally:

-How much time did this problem set take you?
+How much time did this problem set take you? longer than I expected

-What, if anything, did you have trouble with?
+What, if anything, did you have trouble with? writing out the math

-What, from lecture, would you like us to cover more clearly?
+What, from lecture, would you like us to cover more clearly? cmd entries